tayganr/purviewdemo/README.md

 # Azure Purview Demo Environment
-This repository includes template files that can be used to automate the deployment of an Azure Purview demo environment.
+This repository includes template files and instructions on how to automate the deployment of an Azure Purview demo environment.

 ## Deployment Options
 * [Option 1 - Partial Automation](#option-1---partial-automation).
 Requires an existing Service Principal.